KivalEvan/BeatSaber-JSMap/README.md

 - Use `deno fmt` for standard formatting.
 - File names shall use camel case.
 - Exported types, interfaces, fields, and functions should accompany with JSDoc comment right above its definition.
 - No third-party dependencies shall be used outside of examples, extensions, and tests.
+(Exception when absolutely necessary is Deno standard library)
 - Top-level function must use regular function.
 - Avoid circular imports.